mdickin/mdickin.github.io/index.md

 layout: article
 ---

-Developer by day, developer by night after the kids are asleep.
+<span class="booming-voice">Developer by day, developer by night<span> after the kids are asleep.
 Don’t worry, I do other stuff too.

 Creator of [Revelio](https://getrevelio.com), an enterprise API documentation management tool, and [Pumlhorse](http://pumlhorse.com), a tool for easily creating integration tests and DevOps scripts